We Are Open!

-We are operating a closed-door practice which means you won’t be able to enter the practice unless you have an appointment.
+We now fully open and seeing patients.
+We have new safety procedures in place and all necessary PPE available.
+We have had to change how we work so we are operating a closed-door practice which means you won’t be able to enter the practice unless you have an appointment.

 Please call us on 01275 817781 if you feel that you need an appointment or would like to talk to reception.

-Please read though the information below for an idea of what it will be like when you come to see us.
+Please read through the information below for an idea of what it will be like when you come to see us.

 ATTENDING AN APPOINTMENT

-• The window in the dental surgery may need be kept open during your treatment so please dress appropriately
+• The window in the dental surgery may need be kept open during your treatment, as the weather is getting colder please dress appropriately

 • Please attend your appointment alone unless you are accompanying a child or you require a carer